dispel4py/dispel4py/doc/tutorial.rst

     SimplePE: Processed 1 iteration.
     Outputs: {'MyFirstPE3': {'output': [1, 2, 4, 5, 7, 8, 10, 11, 13, 14, 16, 17, 19, 20]}}

-The output of this workflow are the numbers from 1 to 20 which are not divisible by 3.
+The output of this workflow are the numbers in the range from 1 to 20 which are not divisible by 3.

 Write a data producer PE